webplatform/docs/concepts/programming/javascript/functions/index.md

 Primitive parameters (such as a number) are passed to functions '''by value'''; the value is passed to the function, but if the function changes the value of the parameter, this change is not reflected globally or in the calling function.

-If you pass an object (i.e. a [[/glossary/non-primitive value|/glossary/non-primitive value]], such as <code>[[/js/objects/Array|Array]]</code> or a user-defined object) as a parameter, and the function changes the object's properties, that change is visible outside the function, as shown in the following example:
+If you pass an object (i.e. a [[/glossary/non-primitive value|non-primitive value]], such as <code>[[/js/objects/Array|Array]]</code> or a user-defined object) as a parameter, and the function changes the object's properties, that change is visible outside the function, as shown in the following example:

  function myFunc(theObject) {
    theObject.make = "Toyota";